LC-Linkous/cryptography_examples/README.md

 2. From a content perspective:
     * Generating the test cases for encryption and decryption was overall a positive experience.
 The test cases are unique enough from my demonstrations that they can be released publicly and still demonstrate the encryption and decryption process.
 They also included display and analysis that I was not expecting.
     * The commentary, when in the test files, was overall interesting and did explain individual algorithm steps fairly well
-    * Some of the code generation just for algorithm explanation and preview.
-This was useful for demonstration in this use case.
+    * Some of the code generation was just for algorithm explanation and previewing internal steps/process.
+This was useful for demonstration in this use case, but would be excessive in normal use.

 3. Debug and preview